DITEP/KmemBERT/data/README.md

 ## Validation split
 This is a data frame of one column filled with booleans indicating the row to use for validation set in the `train.csv` file.
 In practice, we make sure that there isn't any patient with EHR both in training and validation.

+> It is automatically created during the data processing.